6 important tools to boost your remote work productivity

 Using Intercom to chat with visitors on our website and app allows us to ‘distribute’ new leads to the team as they come to the site.
 This is ideal when your company has a small headcount but you are serving a large client base from across the world.
 Equally important, employees can delegate who handles which inquires based on language without leaving a visitor hanging which could cost us sales.
 In addition, we keep ‘auto responses’ to commonly asked questions on our client list and customer chat saved in Intercom.
 Our team can respond quickly to questions in a variety of languages.

-6. Hibox (We swear it’s true):
+6. Hibox (We swear it’s true)

 Of course, we seriously work almost entirely on our own platform.
 We built it from our experience working as a team of 40+ remote programmers creating online banking solutions for Latin America’s biggest banks.
 Everything we needed, we created in Hibox.
 We use the public stream for general information, jokes, GIFs, and other social things.
 We like to think of it as our ‘virtual water cooler’.

 There are streams for each area of the company: Growth Hacking, New Features, Sales etc. Streams are only small, relevant teams so the ‘noise’ level is at a minimum.
-Additionally, one of the biggest benefit for remote teams is the ability to track tasks for each stream and employee.
+Additionally, one of the biggest benefits for remote teams is the ability to track tasks for each stream and employee.
 You always know exactly where your team is on a project.
-Hibox also has built in videoconferencing so we do not need to use Skype anymore.
+Hibox also has built-in videoconferencing so we do not need to use Skype anymore.
 We don’t have to wait for everyone to log in.
 Hibox’s video is instant and just a click away.

 For us at Hibox, those are some of our favorites.
 We keep updated on Product Hunt for new fun and helpful things to try with our team.
 In conclusion, every company will differ in terms of what capabilities they need and what practices work best.
 Maybe this gives some useful ideas for successfully going remote!